 When I pick a password manager its primary purpose is largely all I’m interested in but some people do put plenty of store on the additional features that are shackled on by some companies.

-This password manager allows you to save identities which basically means it acts as an online form filler, inserting your name, email, address, etc., which can be a handy time saver.
+This password manager allows you to save identities which basically means it acts as an online form filler, inserting your name, email, address, etc., which can be a handy time-saver.

 As previously mentioned, the application allows you to store secure memos which could include one of the preset options such as bank account details, or new ones as per your heart’s desire.

-The in-built password manager is certainly useful - specify the length of password you require, they type of characters to include or exclude and then sit back and watch the application suggest something suitable.
+The in-built password manager is helpful: you specify the length of password you require, then type of characters to include or exclude and then sit back and watch the application suggest something suitable.

 Lastly, you have the regular database options – import and export.
 The program can pull data in from other password managers, such as LastPass and Dashlane, but not always in a way that makes the process seamless.